Approximation by non-symmetric networks for cross-domain learning

 We review the relevant ideas about data spaces in Section~\ref{bhag:ddr}.
 The main ``recipe'' theorems (Theorems~\ref{theo:maintheo_n} and \ref{theo:maintheo}) are stated in Section~\ref{bhag:main}.
 The results obtained by applying these theorems in the special cases of general asymmetric kernels, twisted zonal function networks, and generalized translation networks are also described in Section~\ref{bhag:main}.
 The theorems as they apply to ReLU$^r$ networks are given in Section~\ref{bhag:relu}.
 The proofs of all the theorems in Section~\ref{bhag:main} and ~\ref{bhag:relu} are given in Section~\ref{bhag:proofs}.
+The main contributions of the paper and further problems are commented upon in Section~\ref{bhag:conclusions}.
+A list of symbols is given after Section~\ref{bhag:conclusions}.

 \bhag{Data spaces} The purpose of this section is to review some background regarding data spaces.
 In Section~\ref{bhag:basicddr}, we review the basic definitions and notation.
 Section~\ref{bhag:degapprox} introduces the important localized kernels and corresponding operators, and a fundamental theorem about the approximation properties of these operators.
 In Section~\ref{bhag:smoothness}, we introduce the notion of smoothness of functions defined on a data space, and discuss the characterization of these spaces using certain localized frame operators.
 The localization aspect of kernels and operators is not utilized fully in this paper, leaving this for future research.
 In Section~\ref{bhag:asymeignets}, we enumerate the conditions on the asymmetric kernels, which we call asymmeric eignets, and illustrate the notion with three examples.